vippsas/vipps-login-api/vipps-login-api-faq.md

 ![By clicking "Rediger" next to the "Visning i appen" heading you will come to a screen where you both can update your name and ad you logo:](images/Sales_unit_change_name_and_logo.png)

-Currently this logo is not use for Vipps Login but soon it will be shown in the overview of consents given.
+The logo are not part of the Vipps Login dialogues, but will be shown in the overview of consents given.

-Unfortunately you can not change the name used for the test environment.
+Unfortunately you can not change the name or logo used for the test environment.

 ## How can I use `client_secret_post` for authentication?